django/deps/draft/orm-field-api-related-improvement.rst

 Later any VirtualField derived Field like CompositeField implementation should be less complex after the completion of virtualField based refactors.

+To keep thing sane it would be better to split the Dep in some major Parts:

+1. Logical refactor of present Field API and RelationField API, to make them simpler and consistant with _meta API calls

+2. Introduce new sane API for RelationFields [internal/provisional]

+3. Fields internal value cache refactor for relation fields (may be)

+4. VirtualField Based refactor of RelationFields API

 Key steps of to follow to improve ORM Field API internals: